Life extension: Opinion polls

+Aging as a disease

+Most mainstream medical organizations and practitioners do not consider aging to be a disease.
+Biologist David Sinclair says: "I don't see aging as a disease, but as a collection of quite predictable diseases caused by the deterioration of the body."
+The two main arguments used are that aging is both inevitable and universal while diseases are not.
+However, not everyone agrees.
+Harry R. Moody, director of academic affairs for AARP, notes that what is normal and what is disease strongly depend on a historical context.
+David Gems, assistant director of the Institute of Healthy Ageing, argues that aging should be viewed as a disease.
+In response to the universality of aging, David Gems notes that it is as misleading as arguing that Basenji are not dogs because they do not bark.
+Because of the universality of aging he calls it a "special sort of disease".
+Robert M. Perlman, coined the terms "aging syndrome" and "disease complex" in 1954 to describe aging.

+The discussion whether aging should be viewed as a disease or not has important implications.
+One view is, this would stimulate pharmaceutical companies to develop life extension therapies and in the United States of America, it would also increase the regulation of the anti-aging market by the Food and Drug Administration (FDA).
+Anti-aging now falls under the regulations for cosmetic medicine which are less tight than those for drugs.

+Beliefs and methods

 Senolytics and prolongevity drugs

 Senolytics eliminate senescent cells whereas senomorphics – with candidates such as Apigenin, Everolimus and Rapamycin – modulate properties of senescent cells without eliminating them, suppressing phenotypes of senescence, including the SASP.
 Senomorphic effects may be one major effect mechanism of a range of prolongevity drug candidates.
 Such candidates are however typically not studied for just one mechanism, but multiple.
 There are biological databases of prolongevity drug candidates under research as well as of potential gene/protein targets.
 These are enhanced by longitudinal cohort studies, electronic health records, computational (drug) screening methods, computational biomarker-discovery methods and computational biodata-interpretation/personalized medicine methods.

-Such strategies as well as testing with model organisms and xenografts may attempt to or help address difficulties of trials with humans which have relatively long lifespans (compared to other animals) as well as the (larger) need to protect human health from early-trial-stage interventions (in clinical trials).

 Besides rapamycin and senolytics, the drug-repurposing candidates studied most extensively include metformin, acarbose, spermidine and NAD+ enhancers.

 Many prolongevity drugs are synthetic alternatives or potential complements to existing nutraceuticals, such as various sirtuin-activating compounds under investigation like SRT2104.
 In some cases pharmaceutical administration is combined with that of neutraceuticals – such as in the case of glycine combined with NAC.
 Often studies are structured based on or thematize specific prolongevity targets, listing both nutraceuticals and pharmaceuticals (together or separately) such as FOXO3-activators.

 Researchers are also exploring ways to mitigate side-effects from such substances (possibly most notably rapamycin and its derivatives) such as via protocols of intermittent administration and have called for research that helps determine optimal treatment schedules (including timing) in general.